 Can you deal with religious extremism?

-In Israel, the Dati Leumi or Modern Orthodox are to the left of Teaneck, and
+In Israel, the Dati Leumi or Modern Orthodox are worlds apart from the Haredim,

 Can you deal with militarism?
 There are